noeca1021/A300/Instructions/AZ-300T06_Lab_Mod01_Configuring a Message-Based Integration Architecture.md

    export PREFIX=$(echo `openssl rand 5 -base64 | cut -c1-7 | tr '[:upper:]' '[:lower:]' | tr -cd '[[:alnum:]]._-'`)
    ```

-1. From the Cloud Shell pane, run the following to designate the Azure region into which you want to provision resources in this lab (make sure to replace the placeholder `<Azure region>` with the name of the target Azure region):
+1. From the Cloud Shell pane, run the following to designate the Azure region into which you want to provision resources in this lab (make sure to replace the placeholder `<Azure region>` with the name of the target Azure region and remove any spaces in the region name):

    ```sh
    export LOCATION='<Azure_region>'